Studio Art Major, B.A.

 Alumni Sculpture Garden Commission

 The Department of Art annually commissions new works for the Alumni Sculpture Garden.
-Students wishing to be considered for the commission will indicate their interest during the Undergraduate Studio Art Awards Competition.
+Students wishing to be considered for the commission start by applying for one of three Sculpture Garden design honorariums during the Undergraduate Studio Art Awards Competition.
 Students selected during the competition are paid an honorarium to develop a design proposal.
 These proposals are evaluated and approved by a faculty-designated panel.
 Selected finalists receive a commission to realize the work.
 Most projects are sculptural but can be experimental, temporary performative works, projections, or other projects that utilize the Alumni Sculpture Garden spaces around the Hanes Art Center.

 Opportunities for undergraduate research in the Department of Art exist in several forms.
-Detailed descriptions and application guidelines are available on the art majors’ Sakai site and from the student services representative in the Department of Art office.
+Detailed descriptions and application guidelines are available on the art majors’ Sakai site and from the department's student services manager.

 Allcott Travel Fellowships support two summer research projects in studio art and/or art history.